JonasAlfredsson/ansible-role-bind_dns/README.md

 configuration from the
 [`named.cong.logging`](./templates/bind/named.conf.logging.j2) file.
 [This][2]
-resource is pretty good at explaining how the logging works, but important to know here is that there is a "console" channel defined which output to stderr.
+resource is pretty good at explaining how the logging works, but important to know here is that I have defined a default "console" channel which always try to output to stderr.
 The severity of that one is controlled with

 ```yaml
 bind_log_channel_console_severity: "info"
 ```

-and the "default" category will have this "console" channel included unless you change it.
+and the obligatory "default" category will have this "console" channel included unless you manually change it to something else.

 ```yaml
 bind_log_category_default: [ "console" ]